Strategies to Regulate Your Nervous System After Trauma

 5. Social Interaction

 • Reach out to friends or family members for a chat.
 Social connections can provide emotional support and help you feel more connected and engaged with the world.
+Meeting with trusted people in person has the most benefit as the nervous system often attunes to the calmness of others.

 Conclusion

 The strategies listed above are common techniques often recommended and used by therapists, but they are by no means an exhaustive list of all the possible ways to regulate your nervous system.
-The general principle behind all of them is that when triggered, people with traumatic histories can feel as though the danger they faced is happening again.
-The brain and body begin responding as if you are back in that time and place.
-Regulation strategies all have an element of bringing you back to the present so that your brain and body can reorient to safety and call off the alarm.
-Therefore, many people develop their own strategies either on their own or with their therapist to achieve the same results.
-It’s not about following a rigid formula, it’s about finding what you best respond to.
+The general principle behind all of them is that when triggered, people recovering from traumatic experiences can feel as though the danger they faced is happening again.
+A dysregulated nervous system will respond as if you are back in that time and place.

 Alex Penrod, MS, LPC, LCDC